List of Red Hot Chili Peppers band members

 Red Hot Chili Peppers performing in 2006 (top) and 2016 (bottom).

-Red Hot Chili Peppers (RHCP) is an American funk rock band from Los Angeles, California.
+The Red Hot Chili Peppers (RHCP) are an American funk rock band from Los Angeles, California.
 Formed in December 1982 as Tony Flow and the Miraculously Majestic Masters of Mayhem, the group originally consisted of vocalist Anthony Kiedis, guitarist Hillel Slovak, bassist Flea (real name Michael Balzary) and drummer Jack Irons.
 The group changed its name to Red Hot Chili Peppers on March 25, 1983.
 In December, Slovak and Irons both left RHCP, after their other band What Is This obtained a record deal with MCA Records.
 They were replaced before the end of the year by Jack Sherman and Cliff Martinez, respectively, who performed on the group's self-titled debut album.
 After the resulting promotional concert tour ended in December 1984, Sherman was fired following tensions with Kiedis and Flea.

 Having recently left What Is This?, Slovak returned to RHCP in January 1985.
 During the tour in promotion of Freaky Styley, Martinez was replaced by the returning Jack Irons, who rejoined in April 1986 to mark the reunion of the group's original lineup.
 The Uplift Mofo Party Plan was released in 1987.
 However, after struggling with a heroin addiction for a number of years, Slovak died of an overdose on June 25, 1988, following the conclusion of the album's promotional tour.
 In the wake of the guitarist's death, Irons decided to leave the group.
 Kiedis and Flea decided to continue, adding DeWayne McKnight on guitar and D. H. Peligro on drums in August.
 McKnight was fired the following month and replaced by John Frusciante; Peligro was also dismissed in November, with Chad Smith taking over the following month.